carl24k/fight-churn/README.md

 the near future there will be a blog post explaining how the simulation works, and the instructions here are limited to simply running the simulation.

-* Create a run configuration for the script `data-generation/churnsim.py` following the instructions in section 1.2.6.
+*  Follow the instructions in section 1.2.2.4 and duplicate and modify the run configuration for `data-generation/churndb.py` (which you ran above) to make a *new* run configuration  for the script `data-generation/churnsim.py` (which you are about to run.)

 If this is your first time following these instructions, just run it.
 You should start to see output like this: